LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/mermaid.md

 &nbsp;

+Mysterious when

-Mysterious when covered by clouds;
+covered by clouds;

+warm dawn, flames;

-warm dawn, flames that welcoming arms;
+welcoming arms;

+glorious gloom

-glorious gloom that sunsets shadows.
+of sunsets and shadows.

 &nbsp;